 Instruction to develop speed and efficiency in sustained dictation and transcription; specialized vocabularies for business, industrial, and professional fields; review of punctuation and spelling as applied to secretarial usage.

-122B Advanced Dictation and

-Transcription (Part II)
+1228 Advanced Dictation and Transcription (Part II) 3 Units Associate Degree Applicable

-Prerequisite: OA 122.
+Prerequisite: OA 122A or OA 121.